MicrosoftDocs/windows-itpro-docs/windows/manage/basic-level-windows-telemetry-events-and-fields.md

 - **signatureState**  Represents the state of the signature, if it signed, unsigned, OS signed and so on.
 - **publisherName**  Represents the name of the publisher of the file requesting elevation from low IL.
 - **cmdLine**  Represents the full command line arguments being used to elevate.
-- **Hash.Length**  epresents the length of the hash of the file requesting elevation from low IL.
+- **Hash.Length**  Represents the length of the hash of the file requesting elevation from low IL.
 - **Hash**  Represents the hash of the file requesting elevation from low IL.
 - **HashAlgId**  Represents the algorithm ID of the hash of the file requesting elevation from low IL.
 - **telemetryFlags**  Represents the details about the elevation prompt for CEIP data.